Well, it’s not. But it IS my sister’s birthday today which means (in my family at least), it’s time to start getting festive.

 He is quite hard to buy for, because being the romantic that I am, I always want to spoil him.
 I’m coming to accept though that as we get older, rather than spoil him with presents, I’m going to buy presents that stop him from spoiling himself and his handsome face with all those signs of ageing.
 I’m investing in skincare for him.

 Men ARE quite hard to buy for, particularly when it comes to cosmetics but I find myself wondering where to start.
 What kind of skin does he even have??
 Man skin?!
-If you’re looking for a lil’ bit of inspiration for your man this year, have a look at the Christmas Gift for Him list!
+If you’re looking for a lil’ bit of inspiration for your man this year, have a look at the Christmas Gifts for Him list!

 — ALSO.
 Interrupting myself here to say that 39% of Brits say that gifts from a partner cause the most excitement.
 Boots stock sex toys now guys.
 That percentage better be about to go UPPPPP.